JetBrains/guide/site/django/tutorials/django-docker/docker-through-pycharm/index.md

 > **IMPORTANT**:
 >
-> - There is a chance that you won't see the option of **Enable BuildKit** under **Modify options** if you are using the latest version of PyCharm Professional.
+> - There is a chance that you won't see the option of **Enable BuildKit** under **Modify options** if you are using the latest version of PyCharm with Pro subscription.
 If you're using the latest version of Docker Desktop, it's already pre-equipped with BuildKit so there will be no change required for enabling the BuildKit separately.
 However, if you’re using Docker Engine versions earlier than `23.0`, you can activate BuildKit by setting the environment variable `DOCKER_BUILDKIT=1`.

 ![step2](./images/11.png)